democracyworks/hand-collection-to-vip/README_Polling_Place.md

 ### State Data & TargetSmart Data

 ##### 'Precincts in State Data not found in TargetSmart'
-Indicates which precincts (if any) in the hand collected state data are not found in the TargetSmart data.
+Indicates which precincts (if any) in the hand-collected state data are not found in the TargetSmart data.

 ##### 'Precincts in TargetSmart not found in State Data'
-Indicates which precincts (if any) in the TargetSmart data are not found in the hand collected state data.
+Indicates which precincts (if any) in the TargetSmart data are not found in the hand-collected state data.

 ### Street Segment Data